Scoring the game and building practice: the Whitecaps Experience Part III

 One of the first things we heard from the Whitecaps executives was: No one likes to be sold.
-In other words, it means: people do not want to be convinced, to be put in the weak side of a relationship and be pushed to do something by the influence of a salesperson.
-To deal with this trend, we got a few tips to overcome initial resistance and we’ll make them available to you.
+In other words: people do not want to be convinced, to be put in the weak side of a relationship and be pushed to do something by the influence of a salesperson.
+They shared their tricks to overcome initial resistance and we’ll make them available to you.

 - DMM Langara joins the Whitecaps FC sales project 2017

 - Living soccer, breathing marketing: the Whitecaps experience – Part I